oddlama/vane/README.md

 **This plugin requires Java 11!**

 Simply download and place all desired module jars into your plugin directory.
-Start the server once to generate configuration files, edit them to your liking and you are good to go!
+Start the server once to generate configuration files, edit them to your preference and you are good to go!

 ### Building from source